 #(not (vector? %))

-to act as filters in various places (filter
+to act as filters in various places (filter, for, take-while,

 etc.).
 I always thought it looked a bit gnarly like that.